xebialabs/xl-docker-images/documentation/docs/manual/xl-deploy-ha/README.md

 This article provides a sample approach you can follow to setup the database and other infrastructure of your choice.

-**Note 1**: For production deployments it is advised that you use Kubernetes to orchestrate the deployment of the applications.
-Docker compose is not ideal for production setup.
-Proceed at your own risk.
-Use the `xl up` command from the official XebiaLabs CLI to install XebiaLabs products using Kubernetes, for more details see [Manage Deployments with XL Up](https://docs.xebialabs.com/v.9.5/xl-deploy/concept/xl-up-manage-deployments)

-**Note 2**: For HA setup to work, you need to mount a license file or provide an environment variable `XL_LICENSE` with a license text converted to base64 for the XL Deploy instances
+**Note 1**: For HA setup to work, you need to mount a license file or provide an environment variable `XL_LICENSE` with a license text converted to base64 for the XL Deploy instances

-**Note 3**: The folders you mount needs to be owned by user 10001, for example, you can run `sudo chown -R 10001 xl-deploy-master` if you are going to mount directories under `$PWD/xl-deploy-master` folder.
+**Note 2**: The folders you mount needs to be owned by user 10001, for example, you can run `sudo chown -R 10001 xl-deploy-master` if you are going to mount directories under `$PWD/xl-deploy-master` folder.

 ### setup